matrix-org/matrix-spec/content/proposals.md

 unstable feature flag that MUST also be vendor prefixed is to be used.
-This flag shows up in the `unstable_features` section of [`/_matrix/client/versions`](/client-server-api/#get_matrixclientversions) as, for example, `org.matrix.mscxxxx.new_login`.
+This flag shows up in the `unstable_features` section of [`/_matrix/client/versions`](/client-server-api/#get_matrixclientversions) as, for example, `com.example.mscxxxx.new_login`.

 {{% boxes/note %}}
 MSCs MUST still describe what the stable endpoints/feature looks like with a note towards the bottom for what the unstable feature flag/prefixes are.
-For example, an MSC would propose `/_matrix/client/v1/new/endpoint`, not `/_matrix/client/unstable/org.matrix.mscxxxx/new/endpoint`.
+For example, an MSC would propose `/_matrix/client/v1/new/endpoint`, not `/_matrix/client/unstable/com.example.mscxxxx/new/endpoint`.
 {{% /boxes/note %}}

 When using this approach correctly, the implementation can release